slashformotion/C-simpleprojetmanager/README.md

 # Cppsimpleprojetmanager

 A simple python script to create and manage simple c++ projects.
-With it you can create a main.cpp file, modules with or without namespaces and with or without class declaration.
+With it you can create a main.cpp file and modules with or without namespaces and with or without class declarations.
 You can also create new modules and automatically integrate them to your code.

+## Prerequisites

+- Python 3.6 or newer

 ## Install

 ```git clone https://github.com/slashformotion/cppsimpleprojetmanager.git```   or download the zip archive